What You Need to Know About Shipping, Receiving, or Traffic Clerk

 What work experience do I need to become a Shipping, Receiving, or Traffic Clerk?

-Who Employs Shipping, Receiving, and Traffic Clerks?
+Where Shipping, Receiving, and Traffic Clerks Work

 The table below shows some of the most common industries where those employed in this career field work.